 - Give the staff member your name, address, telephone number, email address and citizen service number.
 They will then schedule an appointment for you.

 - Please let the GGD staff member know during the call if you are unable to get to the testing station by car, bicycle or on foot.

 - You will receive a confirmation of your appointment by SMS or email.

 Making an appointment if you have a hearing or speech impediment

 As well as the option to make an online appointment at coronatest.nl, if you have a hearing or speech impediment you can make an appointment with GGD Amsterdam by email.
 To do so, send an email to firstname.lastname@example.org what your symptoms are and how long you have had them.
 You will receive a response as soon as possible.

 You can also call using KPN Teletolk, the telephone mediation service.

 Preparing for your appointment

-- You receive instructions and directions to the testing station to which you have been assigned by test message or email.
+- You will receive instructions and directions to the testing station to which you have been assigned.
+This will be by SMS or email.

 - Bring proof of identity: your passport, national identity card or driving licence.